Plum Tree Care

 Plum Trees are Great for Beginners

 Because there are so many varieties available across a diverse set of climates and zones, growing Plum Trees are the ideal fruit for the beginning home gardener.
-Plum varieties like the American hybrids, Burbank, Superior and Toka have adapted to the
+Plum varieties like the American hybrids, Burbank, Superior and Toka have adapted to the coldest extremes of USDA Zone 4 and produce delicious fruit

 In the world of Plums, there are hundreds if not thousands of varieties worldwide that are available for the home gardener.
 All have their own distinct characteristics - but none so distinguished as the Methley Plum.
 This variety has it all; it is widely adapted throughout the U.S. from zone 4 to 9, offers heavy production on a naturally small tree with medium to large rich flavored red-fleshed fruit and is self-fruitful!

 The Methley plum actually has a very interesting history in that it is believed to be a Hybrid between an American Plum variety (Prunus cerasifera) and the Japanese Plum (Prunus salicina).
-This happened unintentionally as a select seedling in South Africa around the turn
+This happened unintentionally as a select seedling in South Africa around